Huskyeder/stackato-doc/user/deploy/languages/java.rst

 five minutes by default, but some Java applications may require more time before they can start accepting HTTP requests.

-If your application will not successfully stage and start within 300 seconds, increase the timeout threshold by setting a new :ref:`timeout
+If your application will not successfully start within 300 seconds, increase the timeout threshold by setting a new :ref:`timeout
 <stackato_yml-timeout>` value in the *manifest.yml* or by using the
 ``--health-timeout`` option for :ref:`stackato push <command-push>`.
 For example::

-  $ stackato push --health-timeout 180s
+  $ stackato push --health-timeout 500s